markusthemaker/DewPointThermometer/README.md

 In atmospheric science and indoor air quality management, the **dew point** is a critical metric.
 It represents the temperature at which the water vapor in the air becomes saturated and begins to condense into liquid water.
 A higher dew point indicates more moisture in the air, often leading to discomfort, potential mold growth, and structural damage.
 By understanding and controlling dew point, one can maintain healthier, more comfortable indoor conditions, prevent condensation-related issues, and optimize energy usage for heating and cooling.
 Monitoring dew point is thus invaluable in achieving both human comfort and long-term preservation of building materials.

-This project implements a robust dew point thermometer system with **indoor** and **outdoor** stations.
-The **outdoor station** measures temperature/humidity with an SHT85 sensor and transmits data via LoRa.
-The **indoor station** receives this data, measures its own conditions, calculates both indoor and outdoor dew points, and determines if airing the house out would help control indoor humidity or not.
-An LED indicator provides a quick visual guide for whether or not to ventilate, and a LCD display shows the current measured and calculated values for indoor & outdoor.
+This project implements a robust dew point thermometer system with a base station that connects via Lora to an indoor and outdoor sensor.
+The sensors measures temperature/humidity with a highly accurate SHT85 sensor.
+The base station receives this data from both sensors, calculates both indoor and outdoor dew points, and determines if airing the house out would help control indoor humidity or not.
+An LED indicator provides a quick visual guide for whether or not to ventilate, and an LCD display shows the current measured and calculated values for indoor & outdoor conditions.
 The system is connected to Adafruit Cloud for tracking and graphing data.

 By employing a unique LoRa sync word, CRC checks, ensuring network connectivity before I/O operations, and using timed intervals for tasks, the system remains responsive and reliable—even in noisy RF environments or when the Ethernet cable is disconnected.
 Additionally, a logic level converter (level shifter) is required for the LCD if it operates at 5V while the rest of the system runs at 3.3V.

 ## Features

 - **Indoor/Outdoor Measurements:**
-  - Indoor station monitors its own temp/hum, receives outdoor data for comparative dew point analysis.
+The system now uses separate LoRa sensor nodes for both indoor and outdoor measurements.
+Each sends temperature/humidity data autonomously at set intervals.
+Note that V1 of the project had the indoor sensor mounted at the back of the base station, but self-heating of the system due to the LCD lighting skewed measurements.
+Separating the sensors from the base station fixed the problem.

 - **Scientific Dew Point Calculation Using the Magnus Approximation:**
   The dew point can be approximated using the Magnus–Tetens formula, which provides a practical way to compute dew point (`D`) based on temperature (`T`) and relative humidity (`H`).
 Different constants are used depending on whether the temperature is above or below 0°C: